7 Best Free WordPress Plugins for New Bloggers

 Article by Andy Feliciotti

-RightBlogger Co-Founder, Andy Feliciotti is a WordPress developer who shares travel and photography tips on his blog and YouTube.
+RightBlogger Co-Founder, Andy Feliciotti builds WordPress sites and shares travel photos on YouTube and his travel blog.

 New:Autoblogging + Scheduling